 Make recycling a family affair

 Involve everyone in the family in recycling - they can help!
 Talk about what can and can’t be recycled, and have them check to make sure other family members are doing a good job recycling.
 Post recycling guidelines in a prominent area for easy reference

-Make sure it is easy to recycle
+Make it is easy to recycle

 SWITCH TO REUSABLE ITEMSFor Beverages

 - Drink tap water.
 Bottled water generates thousands of bottles that end up in the landfill, even in progressive communities like Madison.
 Bottled water also uses considerably more energy as it must be packaged and trucked to the store.
-Bottled water costs more and most bottled water is just filtered tap water from some other community.
-For more information Think outside the Bottle.

 - Bring your own reusable mug to work, meetings, and conferences.
 If you work in an office that provides coffee to employees, encourage management to initiate a "bring-your-own-mug" policy.